Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Estimating the T-CACE

 To construct the multiply robust estimator, we augment both $\hat{\tau}_{w}^{Y}$ and $\hat{\tau}_{w}^{D}$ with outcome-based estimators for both $Y$ and $D$.
 As such, the multiply robust estimator will be defined as the ratio of the two augmented models.
 More specifically, the multiply robust estimator for T-CACE is defined as:

 where the numerator is an augmented weighted estimator for the ITT, and is defined as:

 and the denominator is an augmented weighted estimator for the treatment received:

 where $\hat{\mu}_{yz}(X)$ is an estimator of $\EE[Y \given Z = z, S=1, X=x]$, and $\hat{\mu}_{dz}(X)$ is an estimator of $\EE[D \given Z = z, S=1, X=x].$ $\hat \mu_{yz}(X)$ and $\hat \mu_{dz}(X)$ represent additional nuisance functions that researchers must estimate.
-In practice, researchers can use linear regression, or more flexible, black-box approaches (e.g., \citealp{chernozhukov2018double, athey2019estimating, liu2024encoding}) to construct estimates of $\hat \mu_{yz}(X)$ and $\hat \mu_{dz}(X)$.
+In practice, researchers can use linear regression, or more flexible, black-box approaches (e.g., \citealp{rudolph2017robust, chernozhukov2018double, athey2019estimating, liu2024encoding, huang2025distilling}) to construct estimates of $\hat \mu_{yz}(X)$ and $\hat \mu_{dz}(X)$.

 The proposed multiply robust estimator will be a consistent estimator of the T-CACE, so long as the weights for the sample selection process are correctly specified, or both the outcome and treatment received models are correctly specified.
+We present the formal theoretical properties of $\hat \tau_{mr}$ in \S\ref{thm: consistency doubly robust estimator}.